svalio/atlassian-connect-express-encryption/README.md

         //   },
         //
         // You will also need an appropriate JugglingDB driver if you choose something
-        // other than the default `type`.
+        // other than the default "type".
 In the PostgreSQL case you'd need to
         // run the following command to add the proper support:
         //
         //   $ npm install -S jugglingdb-postgres